Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 You can see that we're defining two tasks, one for each Notebook, and that each task simply calls `EXECUTE NOTEBOOK` for the corresponding Notebook.
 We then define the dependencies and deploy the DAG.
 As you can see this makes managing complex Task DAGs much easier!

-This code is also available in the `scripts/deploy_task_dag.py` script which could be used to automate the Task DAG deployment.
+This code is also available in the `scripts/deploy_task_dag.py` script which could be used to automate the Task DAG deployment further.

 ### Task Viewer in Snowsight